KianDelamarre/MVC-Application-Building-Guide/README.md

 ### Key Naming Best Practices

- - Acroronyms: Treat acronyms as standard words rather than keeping all letters uppercase to preserve readability.
+ - Acronyms: Treat acronyms as standard words rather than keeping all letters uppercase to preserve readability.
 Use XmlParser instead of XMLParser, or fetchHttpUrl() instead of fetchHTTPURL().

  - Boolean Methods: Prefix methods returning boolean values with is, has, can, or should (e.g., isEmpty(), hasPermission()).